LLoadout/microsoftgraph/README.md

 composer require lloadout/microsoftgraph
 ```

-add this to your .env file and fill it with the values you specified in Microsoft Azure Portal app registration.
+Add this to your .env file and fill it with the values you specified in Microsoft Azure Portal app registration.
-You have to provide this API permissions: for mail: `Mail.send`, for files: `Files.ReadWrite.all`, for Teams Chat: `Chat.ReadWrite`.

 ```
 MS_TENANT_ID=